How To Reverse Hair Loss From Medication

 Following a balanced and healthy diet is a great way to support healthy hair growth.
 Include omega-3 and 6 fatty acids and antioxidants in your diet to aid hair regrowth (8).

 Nutrient deficiencies, including a lack of iron, zinc, biotin, folic acid, and vitamins A and E, may also cause hair loss (9).
 You may consume a diet rich in red meat, poultry, lentils, legumes, dairy products, whole grains, leafy greens like kale and spinach, avocado, carrots, and sweet potatoes, as they contain essential vitamins and minerals.
-Also, talk to a dietitian or nutritionist for a balanced diet chart or consult a doctor for vitamin supplements.
+Also, talk to a dietitian or nutritionist for a balanced diet chart or consult a doctor for vitamin supplements and effective medicines for hair growth.

 • Apply Minoxidil

-Topical minoxidil is used to treat alopecia and baldness (10).
+Topical minoxidil is used to Topical minoxidil is used to treat various types of hair loss like alopecia and baldness (10).
 You have to use it continuously, as prescribed by the doctor, to start seeing the results in 3-6 months.
 However, remember that improper use of Minoxidil may cause unwanted hair growth, redness, itching, and dizziness in some people (11).
 Therefore, do not use it unless it is prescribed to you and always follow the doctor’s advice for application.

 A blogger shared her experience of applying minoxidil to her scalp for a couple of weeks.
 She took biotin supplements and massaged minoxidil 3% on her scalp twice a day.
 She wrote, “Over these last couple of weeks, I’ve observed that my hair loss problem has not exactly ceased; I still shed like a Labrador.
 However, there appears to be significant hair regrowth on my scalp.
 My hair is also becoming thicker, to my surprise (i).”